mre/mre.github.io.v2/blog/2017-rust-url-shortener.md

 Let's call our service `rust.ly` (*Hint, hint:* the domain is still available at the time of writing...).

-First we create a new Rust project:
+First, we create a new Rust project:

 ```rust
 cargo new --bin rustly